Inception-framework/debugger/README.md

 | ...           | Unmapped          |                                             |
 | `0x7fff_fffc` | Unmapped          |                                             |

-The organization of the status register is the following:
+The organization of the STATUS register is the following:

 | Bits     | Role                                                |
 |----------|-----------------------------------------------------|